Indianapolis police officer fatally strikes pregnant woman

-INDIANAPOLIS (AP) - An Indianapolis police officer struck and killed a pregnant woman and her unborn child on an expressway ramp, police said Thursday.
+INDIANAPOLIS (AP) - An Indianapolis police officer on his way to work struck and killed a pregnant woman who was walking on an expressway ramp, police said Thursday.

-The accident occurred about 9:45 p.m.
-Wednesday while Officer Jonathon Henderson, a 22-year veteran, traveled on the ramp to I-465 on the city’s southwest side on his way into work, police said.
+Officer Jonathon Henderson, a 22-year veteran, struck the woman about 9:45 p.m.
+Wednesday, police said.
+The accident happened as he traveled on the ramp to Interstate 465 on the city’s southwest side, police said.

-Henderson requested help and immediately rendered first aid to the victim, but the woman and her child were pronounced dead at a hospital, police said.
-The woman’s name wasn’t immediately released.
+Police said Henderson requested help and rendered first aid to the woman, whose name hasn’t been released.
+She was pronounced dead at a hospital.
+Her fetus also did not survive.

 Henderson submitted to a blood draw but investigators do not believe driver impairment was a factor in the accident, police said.